 But what does a dermatologist think about hair growth products containing minoxidil, caffeine, finasteride, and more?
 They rate the products as “okay”.
 Although the active ingredients can temporarily slow down hair loss, they cannot stop it.
 As soon as the patient stops taking them, the balding continues.
 Thus, hair growth products are only a temporary solution.
 A treatment, but not a cure.

-Hair Transplantation – The Permanent Solution to Hair Loss
+Hair Transplant – The Permanent Solution to Hair Loss

 When someone wants to get their hair back permanently, they consider a hair transplant.
 Basically, the doctor removes the necessary amount of hair roots from a heavily overgrown donor area – usually from the back of the head.